anatawa12/AvatarOptimizer/.docs/content/docs/tutorial/basic-usage/index.md

 --

 You can easily merge Skinned Mesh with Avatar Optimizer!
-Merging Skinned Mesh will not allow you to turn them on and off individually, but merging them will reduce rendering load!
+Merging Skinned Mesh will not allow you to turn them on and off individually, but merging them will reduce rendering cost!

 {{< hint info >}}